Refractory

-In materials science, a refractory (or refractory material) is a material that is resistant to decomposition by heat, pressure, or chemical attack, and retains strength and form at high temperatures.
-Refractories are polycrystalline, polyphase, inorganic, non-metallic, porous, and heterogeneous.
-They are typically composed of oxides or carbides, nitrides etc. of the following materials: silicon, aluminium, magnesium, calcium, boron, chromium and zirconium.
+In materials science, a refractory (or refractory material) is a material that is resistant to decomposition by heat or chemical attack and that retains its strength and rigidity at high temperatures.
+They are inorganic, non-metallic compounds that may be porous or non-porous, and their crystallinity varies widely: they may be crystalline, polycrystalline, amorphous, or composite.
+They are typically composed of oxides, carbides or nitrides of the following elements: silicon, aluminium, magnesium, calcium, boron, chromium and zirconium.
+Many refractories are ceramics, but some such as graphite are not, and some ceramics such as clay pottery are not considered refractory.
+Refractories are distinguished from the refractory metals, which are elemental metals and their alloys that have high melting temperatures.